 Graham teachers use classroom time called “genius hour” to introduce Coding, gaming, and STEM design challenges; clubs like FIRST Lego League are also great after school activities.
 Model Board policies for service hours and job shadowing require students at all three levels of the district to experience learning in a variety of settings.

-Graham students are required, and encouraged to explore careers through field trips, job shadowing experiences, service projects, and internships.
+Graham students are required and encouraged to explore careers through field trips, job shadowing experiences, service projects, and internships.
 Weekly “brown bag luncheons” with industry partners and class guests promotes STEM learning and career in our lower grades, while internships and student-led events certification activities such as Lean Six Sigma promote interaction with partners.
-Falcon Farms, Greenhouse work, bee hives, and trails are valued outdoor education venues.
+Falcon Farms, Greenhouse work, beehives, and trails are valued in outdoor education venues.

 Graham has pursued green energy projects to promote environmental STEM education at the middle school level.
 A Girls only energy team works on solar array projects with industry partner Energy Optimizers.
 Falcon Farms students learn to run a sustainable agribusiness on the property over time, with planned activities for several grade levels, and collaboration between high school and middle level learners.

 Experimentation is the key.
 When implementing changes that require the use of technology, STEM work, and blended groupings, small schools must be willing to support risk takers, lead teachers, and ultimately, sustain a vision of personal pathway exploration for each child.
 Promote early adopters and provide them support.
 Ask them to model for others.
 Encourage teacher teams to create courses an activities together.
 Recognize their efforts publicly to reinforce the culture you wish to create.